 The Center for Technology and School Change (CTSC) at Teachers College, Columbia University designs custom professional development programs for schools and districts – both nationally and abroad – to engage teachers and leaders in rethinking education for the digital age.
 Utilizing CTSC’s research-based model for Innovating Instruction©, programs engage teachers as designers of rigorous learning experiences, and consider approaches to leadership that grow and sustain transformative school environments.

-CTSC’s initiatives typically begin with a needs assessment process to identify program goals, and to situate professional development to the needs of participants.
+CTSC’s U.S. initiatives typically begin with a needs assessment process to identify program goals, and to situate professional development to the needs of participants.
 Primary elements of the implementation include hands-on workshops and structured classroom-based work.
 The scope of professional development programs range from approximately 15 – 50 contact hours per year.
-Pricing is based on CTSC’s daily rate for professional development, consistent with Teachers College Centers and Institutes.

 The Education Technology Directors' Program (ETDP) prepares a select group of 20 Bulgarian educators over two years to assume positions as Technology Directors (the equivalent of the New York Department of Education's Technology Specialist) in the Bulgarian primary and secondary schools.